harryf/comedy/docs/_shows/20200222_ASS_Basel_22_Feb_2020__Flying_Dicks.md

 >
 > This animal is so incredible.
 >
-> I can hardly believe I got to this age and not...
+> I can hardly believe I got to this age and...
 >
 > Can you guess what animal I'm talking about?
 >
-> She, okay, she just plays esports.
+> She, okay, she just plays eSports.
 >
-> She has no idea about animals and things like that.
+> She has no idea about animals and things.
 >
-> No, the animal I'm talking about,
+> No, the animal I'm talking about, it's called the Argonaut Octopus.
 >
-> it's called the Argonaut octopus.
->
 > This thing is incredible.
 >
 > So I've got to explain this to you a bit first.
 >
-> So the female Argonaut octopus is extremely aggressive.
+> So the female Argonaut Octopus is extremely aggressive.
 >
 > If the man gets anywhere near, she's going to eat it.
 >
-> So the males are terrified of the females.
+> The males are terrified of the females.
 >
-> And I spot a couple of guys who can relate to this,
+> And I spot a couple of guys who can relate to this, I think.
 >
-> I think.
->
-> Yeah.
->
 > But, you know, so the males have developed a unique solution.
 >
-> And for this, I got to put on my David Attenborough voice.
+> And for this, I've got to put on my David Attenborough voice, you know.
 >
-> When the male of the species spots a female,
+> When the male of the species spots a female, he detaches his penis.
 >
-> he detaches his penis.
->
 > It swims through the water and homes in on her vagina.
 >
-> Okay, sorry, not your vagina, sorry about that.
+> Okay, sorry, not your vagina.
 >
-> But this is real.
+> Sorry about that.
 >
-> I kid you not, let me put it in layman's terms.
+> But this is real, I kid you not.
 >
-> There's an octopus out there with a detachable penis.
+> Let me put it in layman's terms.
 >
-> It's a detachable, heat-seeking dick.
+> There's an octopus out there with a detachable, heat-seeking dick.
 >
-> This thing is incredible, Google that shit.
+> This thing is incredible.
 >
+> Google that shit.
+>
 > How are we not teaching kids in school about this stuff?
 >
-> But, you know, then I got thinking, like, you know,
+> But, you know, then I got thinking, like, you know, how would it be...
 >
-> how would it be, how would it be if human beings
+> How would it be if human beings had detachable dicks?
 >
-> had detachable dicks?
->
 > That would be insane.
 >
 > That would, like, change everything.
 >
-> You know, like, imagine, it's just like,
+> You know, like, imagine.
 >
-> it's Monday morning and Daphina there is, like,
+> It's just, like, it's Monday morning and Daphina there is, like, waiting at the tram stop,
 >
-> waiting at the tram stop, just thinking about all the things.
+> just thinking about all the IT guys she's going to intimidate with that deep voice of hers.
 >
-> You know, like, imagine, it's just like, it's Monday morning and Daphina there
+> And then suddenly, bam, this dick just slaps her in the face.
 >
-> is, like, waiting at the tram stop just thinking about all the things.
+> She's like, "Oh, fuck."
 >
-> You know, like, imagine, it's just like, it's Monday morning and Daphina there
+> She hides behind some old ladies to throw it off.
 >
-> is, like, waiting at the tram stop just thinking about all the things.
->
-> thinking about all the IT guys she's gonna intimidate with that deep voice of
->
-> hers.
->
-> And then suddenly, BAM!
-This dick just slaps her in the face.
->
-> She's like, "Oh, fuck!"
-She hides behind some old ladies to throw it off.
->
 > She pulls out her dick shield like Captain America.
 >
 > Dicks are just flying everywhere.
-Dicks are hitting the shield.
 >
+> Dicks are hitting the shield.
+>
 > She jumps in the tram.
-She arrives at work.
 >
-> And luckily there's a sign saying,
+> She arrives at work.
 >
-> "Please keep your penis attached during office hours."
+> And luckily there's a sign saying, "Please keep your penis attached during office hours."
 >
-> Yeah, it's just like, it's crazy.
+> Yeah, it's just, like, it's crazy.
 >
-> The world, a world with detachable dicks.
+> A world with detachable dicks.
 >
 > There is just so much to think about.
 >